Tuesday, April 19, 2011

 I know I cannot change the buying public.
 But I wish I could hold little workshops and show people which colors work best with their coloring and which fibers work best for certain applications.
 That fuzzy purple acrylic from Walmart may be easy on the wallet, but it will look very cheap worked up as a child's sweater and will start pilling after a few washes.
 It's not a bargain.
 I have non-fuzzy acrylic strands in my yarn studio that do not pill and add strength to any garment.
 I'm sure I repel the purists by using it, but I know that when I mix it with cotton, it makes the yarn easier to knit, whereas 100% cotton yarn can be so stiff, it makes your hands ache.
 And when mixed with wool, it adds strength.

 Sorry, I digress.
-I was talking about color.
+I was talking about color, not fiber.

 Chinchilla, the yarn at the top and bottom of this post, is a great example of what I mean.
 I put a lot of thought into it.
 I used gray, beige, taupe and ivory to give it lots of texture and depth.
 The gray or beige alone would have been boring, but the two together, especially with the multi-color beige/tan strand I used, make it a fascinating yarn.
 I put a thin green rayon in there for pizazz, without disrupting the overall muted quality.
 The ivory is an odd crinkly wool that gives the yarn a bit of fluffy excitement without going overboard into a chunky, mohair fluff extravaganza which is unflattering in a sweater--although fluffy can be very nice in a hat.
 Chinchilla could be stunning on a man or woman with graying hair or anyone with muted coloring.
 It's also a classic, dignified, sophisticated palette.
 But it's going to languish in my shop for some time, I feel sure, since it isn't a neon shade of purple that makes your jaw drop and your heart pound.